-Managing the social media accounts of The Ethical Butcher we've lost track of the number of times vegans have quoted a report at us titled 'Grazed and Confused' making claims that no system of animal agriculture can ever be truly sustainable.
+Whilst managing the social media accounts of The Ethical Butcher, we've lost track of the number of times vegans have quoted a report at us titled 'Grazed and Confused', making claims that no system of animal agriculture can ever be truly sustainable.

 Grazed and Confused is a report, not a study it is worth noting, published by a University of Oxford think tank, the Food Climate Research Network (FCRN)

 The problem with the report is that it is an interpretation of other studies and it fails to suitably differentiate different types of cattle farming.
 However, as stated on the A Green World website, it is worth noting, that contrary to the clickbait the authors state, the report does not answer the “enormous and difficult question” of whether farmed animals fit in a sustainable food system, nor “which systems and species are to be preferred.”
 Indeed, the authors specifically state this was not their intended purpose.
 The authors also acknowledge they have only considered greenhouse gas (GHG) emissions in the report and not sustainability “in its proper and widest sense,” and do not consider the wider health, socio-economic, environmental and animal welfare benefits of grass-fed and pasture-based livestock systems.

 So with this in mind, you might think that Grazed and Confused would come to realise that there are vast differences in the GHG emissions of different methods of farming animals, let's consider two very different ways of producing beef...